nerdgeschoss/react-use-form-library/Readme.md

 [Codepen](https://codepen.io/falkonpunch/pen/oNzyvQG)

-To initialize the hook you will need to suply a valid `model` object and a custom `handleSubmit` function.
+To initialize the hook you will need to supply a valid `model` object and a custom `handleSubmit` function.

 The three main fields you get from the hook are `{ model, fields, onSubmit }`.